teivah/100-go-mistakes/docs/mistakes.md

 As we can see, the latest version is by far the most efficient: 99% faster than v1 and 78% faster than v2.

 `strings.Builder` is the recommended solution to concatenate a list of strings.
 Usually, this solution should be used within a loop.
-Indeed, if we just have to concate- nate a few strings (such as a name and a surname), using `strings.Builder` is not rec- ommended as doing so will make the code a bit less readable than using the `+=` operator or `fmt.Sprintf`.
+Indeed, if we just have to concatenate a few strings (such as a name and a surname), using `strings.Builder` is not recommended as doing so will make the code a bit less readable than using the `+=` operator or `fmt.Sprintf`.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/05-strings/39-string-concat/)